cozmobotics/blend-images/transitions.md

 This option lets you decide if the light or the dark parts of the picture are the first ones to get replaced ("old") or be the first to appear ("new").

-If you shoose old and dark, you get a strange effect on portraits: The eyes are usually dark, and they are among the first parts where the new picture shines through.
+If you choose old and dark, you get a strange effect on portraits: The eyes are usually dark, and they are among the first parts where the new picture shines through.
 This looks spooky.
 You may like it or not.

 ### The syntax of the --transition parameter